lakecitycoaching/lakecitycoaching/src/pages/thank-you.md

   - type: hero_section
     title: Thank You!
     subtitle: >-
-      Thank you for testing this template.
-We hope you like it.
-Have a great day!
+      Thank you for contacting me.
+I will respond to your inquiry just as quickly as I can and I look forward to speaking with you directly in the future.
+Have a wonderful day :-)
     actions:
       - type: action
         label: Back to homepage